 If certification is granted, the CSS Central Office notifies the local CSS agency.
-A civil action to enforce a child support order in a U.S. District Court can then be filed on behalf of the client by the attorney who is representing the local CSS agency.
+A civil action to enforce a child support order in a US District Court can then be filed on behalf of the custodial parent (CP) by the attorney who is representing the local CSS agency.
 The federal courts having jurisdiction for enforcement of a child support order include the judicial district where the claim arose, the judicial district where the plaintiff resides, or the judicial district where the defendant resides.

 If the law of the initiating state allows for the collection of interest on unpaid child support, the initiating state is responsible for reporting the interest charged to the responding state.
 If the responding state has registered an order of a state that allows the charging of interest, the responding state is responsible for the collection of the interest as well as the arrearages.
 This information can be requested by CSENet transaction (for those states that have MSC functionality) or by sending a CSE Transmittal #2 (for non-CSENet states).

 For questions or clarification on any of the policy contained in these manuals, please contact your local county office.